Available Now! January 2023

 Simply put, as someone who has spent some 40 odd years researching Bomber Command I was incredibly impressed with the level of work done by Mr Coffey in both his research and his writing.
 In opening a door to one story of the Pathfinder Force crew piloted by his late father, F/Lt Jesse Ray Coffey, DFC + Bar, Clint was often led to another door (or rabbit hole), and from the narrative, welcomed the challenge.

 Like all great books, this one hooks you right from the start.
 We are given a history of his late father (Coffey passed away in 1990) and at the reading of his will, all his aviation material was to be given to his youngest son.
-Author Coffey has not let his father down and we are treated to the genesis of his research as well as his joy at finding one of his dad's crew was not only still alive but lived in the same province.
+Author Coffey has not let his father down and we are treated to the genesis of his research as well as his joy at finding one of his dad's crew was not only still alive but living in the same province.

 Treat yourself to an exciting story and buy this book.
 For those researching their own family's aviation history, Clint's book will not only be a great read but a guide on how best to do your own research."